Silvenga/silvenga.com/input/posts/pci-passthough-hpe-servers.md

 ...
 ```

-Modifying these settings is as simple as reading the existing settings (using the rmrds schema), modifying the resulting XML, and uploading the XML back the the BIOS ROM.
+Modifying these settings is as simple as reading the existing settings (using the RMRDS schema), modifying the resulting XML, and uploading the XML back the the BIOS ROM.
+I hope the XML is rather self-explanatory, just switch `Endpoints_Included` to `Endpoints_Excluded` for the PCI slot you want to PCI passthough.

+> Note: Disabling RMRR will effectively hide the slot from iLO.
+Meaning no metrics, no temperature data, no health information.

 ```powershell
 & $conrep -s -x conrep_rmrds.xml -f rmrds.xml